sbmlteam/sbmlteam.github.io/site/content/about/core/_index.md

 The following are the current SBML Editors (in alphabetical order):

   - [**Frank T. Bergmann**](http://frank-fbergmann.blogspot.com/) (Ph.D. in Computational & Systems Biology) is a member of the Centre for Organismal Studies at the University of Heidelberg, Germany, and a member of the COPASI Team.
 He has been involved in the development of [libSBML](/software/libsbml), [Deviser](/software/deviser), the [SBML Test Suite](/software/sbml-test-suite) and the Test Suite Database, the Online SBML Validator, the SBML Showcase, and many other tools and resources for SBML.
 (Current term as Editor: 2020&ndash;2022.)

-  - **Sarah M. Keating** (Ph.D. in Electrical & Electronic Engineering) is based at the [EBI](http://www.ebi.ac.uk) and works on software tools to facilitate the use of SBML.
-She is the lead developer for [libSBML](http://sbml.org/Software/libSBML) and [Deviser](https://github.com/sbmlteam/deviser) and is involved in developing many other tools/facilities for SBML, including the [SBML Test Suite](http://sbml.org/Software/SBML_Test_Suite), RELAX NG schemas for SBML, and more.
-(SBML Coordinator.)

   - [**Matthias König**](https://livermetabolism.com/cv/) (Ph.D.  in Biophysics) leads a [junior research group](https://livermetabolism.com) for Systems Biology and Systems Medicine of the liver at the [Humboldt University Berlin](https://www.hu-berlin.de).
 His research areas include computational modeling, data science, development of bioinformatics methods and software.
 He has been actively involved in the development of [SBML](http://sbml.org), [SED-ML](http://sed-ml.org) and software supporting these standards.
 Lead-developer of [cy3sbml](https://github.com/matthiaskoenig/cy3sbml), [sbmlutils](https://github.com/matthiaskoenig/sbmlutils), and [sbmlsim](https://github.com/matthiaskoenig/sbmlsim); contributor to [libroadrunner](http://libroadrunner.org/), [tellurium](http://tellurium.analogmachine.org/), [cobrapy](https://github.com/opencobra/cobrapy/) and more.
 (Current term as Editor:  2021&ndash;2023.)